-Social inclusion ensures that all students have the opportunity for the development of authentic friendships and relationships with a broad range of their peers in and out of the classroom.
-Students are encouraged to assume leadership roles to positively change their school and community.
+Social inclusion ensures that all students have the opportunity for the development of authentic friendships with a broad range of their peers in a variety of settings.
+Students assume leadership roles to positively change their school and community.
 Acceptance and belonging are considered civil rights for all students within the context of social justice.